New property developments give you the opportunity to buy a new home before it’s even built.

 Security is also a big consideration and most developments will have controlled access, security guards and high walls.

 Your new home will also come with a warranty after the transfer of the property to ensure that all possible defects are dealt with.
-It should require little to no maintenance for the first few years.
+It should require little to no maintenance for the first few years making it an ideal investment property.
 No nasty surprises with faulty wiring, damp walls or broken door handles.

 Beware of unscrupulous developers.
 It a good idea to check out the developer and the projects they have completed.
 Rather buy from an established developer with a proven track record.
 All deposit payments should be held in a reliable attorney’s trust account, and not by the developers.